Reviews You Can Rely On

 Credit: Jenna Ammerman

 Looking to invest in your own 3D printer?
-Our team of tech experts researched more than 150 products before extruding our selection down to 12 of the best 3D printers on the market.
-We purchased all of these units to test side-by-side in our own print labs.
-We ran tests to compare dimensional accuracy of each machine out of the box.
-We then printed hundred of different models to examine how each printer handles small details, overhanging geometry, bridges, and articulated parts.
+Our team of experts researched more than 150 products before extruding our selection down to 10 of the best 3D printers on the market.
+We purchased all of these units to test side-by-side in our own print labs, and ran tests to compare the dimensional accuracy of each machine out of the box.
+We ran dozens of prints on each printer to examine how each handles small details, overhanging geometry, bridges, and articulated parts.
 Throughout our analysis, we considered the difficulty in assembling and configuring each printer, their different print capabilities, and overall ease of use.
 Our in-depth review compares models head-to-head so that we can deliver expert recommendations to help you understand which printer is worth the price.

-Our tech teams love cool gadgets, and over the years we have tested a wide variety of some very cool products.
+Our tech teams love cool gadgets, and over the years we have tested a wide variety of some fantastic products.
 When its time to bring some of that fun home, we have you covered with round-ups and in-depth reviews of some of the best gadgets on the market, from the best electric skateboards to the top drones for videography, even the best stylus pens and robot kits.
+We've also tested the top-rated surge protectors for plugging in and protecting your precious electronics.

-Editor's Note: This review was updated on September 30th, 2022, to add the Anycubic Vyper to our test suite.
+Editor's Note: This review was updated on May 30th, 2023, to add the Bambu Lab P1P Anycubic Photon M3 Premium, Elegoo Saturn 2, and the Ankermake M5 to our test suite.

 Overall Score Sort Icon